 Soybeans are a dominant oilseed in the United States and worldwide.
-In 2016, the United States produced 4.3 billion bushels, or nearly 130 million tons of soybeans.18 This amounts to approximately one-third of total worldwide production for 2016, which was 387 million tons.19 It is estimated that lowa produced 572 million bushels or 17.2 million tons of soybeans in 2016, which is 4.4% of total worldwide production.20
+In 2022, the United States produced nearly 4.3 billion bushels, or 116 million metric tons of soybeans.20 This amounts to approximately one-third of total worldwide production for 2022, which was 370 million metric tons.21 In 2022, Iowa produced 586 million bushels or 16 million metric tons of soybeans, which is 4.3% of total worldwide production.22

 The soybean seed is comprised of three major parts: the seed coat (hull), cotyledons, and germ (hypocotyl).
 The soybean is a dicotyledon seed, which are two cotyledons held together by the hull.
-A photograph and general schematic of soybean seeds are shown in Figure 3.
+A photograph and general schematic of soybean seeds are shown in Figure 5.
 The composition of the seed is approximately 8% hull, 90% cotyledons, and 2% hypocotyl.
 The chemical compositions of the components of soybeans on a dry basis are given in Table 6.
-The National Oil Producers Association gives the composition of soybeans on a wet basis as 19% oil, 36% protein, 19% insoluble carbohydrates (fiber), 9% soluble carbohydrates, 4% ash, and 13% moisture.21
+The National Oil Producers Association gives the composition of soybeans on a wet basis as 19% oil, 36% protein, 19% insoluble carbohydrates (fiber), 9% soluble carbohydrates, 4% ash, and 13% moisture.23

 Soybean oil is composed of triglycerides, also called triacylglycerols, with different fatty acids in its structure.
 A triglyceride consists of three fatty acids each attached by an ester linkage to a glycerol molecule.
 Glycerol is a three-carbon chain with one hydroxyl group on each carbon.
-The chemical structure of an example triglyceride is shown in Figure 4.
+The chemical structure of an example triglyceride is shown in Figure 6.
 The